kaaengine/kaa/docs/reference/nodes.rst

     Overriding sprite node's shape is usually not necessary, but you can always do that.
 For example, you can set a 100x200 px sprite for a node and then set a custom shape e.g. a non-rectangular polygon or a circle.
-    The drawn image will be fit inside a defined shape.
+    The drawn image will be fit inside the defined shape.

 .. _Node.origin_alignment:
 .. attribute:: Node.origin_alignment